 The workshop will explore the intersectionality of intimate partner violence within Canadian communities.
 It will consider factors such as race, ethnicity, gender identity, sexual orientation, and disability in coordinating services to support survivors.
 The participants will discuss strategies for addressing the unique needs of marginalized communities and overcoming systemic barriers to accessing services, building from existing resources and supports available.
 Participants will identify gaps in services and brainstorm innovative solutions to address them.

-During this 90-minute presentation, an overview of the ICAT process along with an introduction of the new ICAT Best Practices Guidebook and a new risk factor video will be shared.
+During this 90-minute presentation, an overview of the ICAT process along with an introduction of the revised ICAT Best Practices Guidebook and a new risk factor video will be shared.
+Representatives from the Richmond ICAT will speak to the collaborative work conducted in Richmond to mitigate risk of intimate partner violence.

 Presenter(s): Dr. Emma Cunliffe, Professor, Allard School of Law and Principal, Green College, UBC.